awaregroup/Intelligent-Edge-in-a-Day/lab02/IoT-PnP-DeviceIdentity-Manual.md

 # Device Identity : Manual Method

 This method is more traditional approach.
-IoT Solution administrator create device identities before the solution accept new devices.
+IoT solution owner creates device identities before the solution accept new devices.
-With this, The IoT solution administrators have more control over which devices to be a part of their solutions.
+With this, The IoT solution owner has more control over which devices to be a part of the solution.

 ## Manually Create device identity for IoT Plug and Play devices in IoT Central